DUNE-DAQ/triggermodules/README.md

 # triggermodules

+## Getting started

+For getting started, you can follow this tutorial: https://github.com/DUNE-DAQ/triggermodules/wiki/Tutorial

 ## Broad overview / Philosophy

 This package is the prototype interface between triggeralgs (https://github.com/DUNE-DAQ/triggeralgs) and appfwk (https://github.com/DUNE-DAQ/appfwk).
 This is where the queues, DAQModule and their are implemented.